Niels Benedikter

 • Friday, 1 December: functional calculus II

-• Wednesday, 6 December: NO LECTURE
+• Wednesday, 6 December: no lecture

-• Friday, 8 December: NO LECTURE
+• Friday, 8 December: no lecture

-• Wednesday, 13 December: spectral theorem, perturbation theory I
+• Wednesday, 13 December: spectral theorem

-• Friday, 15 December: exercise solutions
+• Friday, 15 December: spectral subspaces (1h) - exercise solutions (1h)

-• Wednesday, 20 December: NO LECTURE
+• Wednesday, 20 December: no lecture

-• Friday, 22 December: NO LECTURE
+• Friday, 22 December: no lecture

-• Wednesday, 10 January: perturbation theory II
+• Wednesday, 10 January: no lecture

-• Friday, 12 January: exercise solutions
+• Friday, 12 January: no lecture

 Literature: